chinapedia/wikipedia.abstract.en/Page/Hollow_Earth.md

 Brazilian Indians, who live alongside the Parima River in Brazil, claim that their forefathers emerged in ancient times from an underground land, and that many of their ancestors still remained inside the Earth.
 Ancestors of the Inca supposedly came from caves which are located east of Cuzco, Peru.[20]

-Excerpts from the Bible and the Book of Enoch: God_the_Geometer.jpg
+Excerpts from the Bible and the Book of Enoch:

 The sun and moon

 17th and 18th centuries

-Hollow_Earth.svg's hypothesis.]]
+'s hypothesis.]]

 Edmond Halley in 1692[21] put forth the idea of Earth consisting of a hollow shell about thick, two inner concentric shells and an innermost core.
 Atmospheres separate these shells, and each shell has its own magnetic poles.
 The spheres rotate at different speeds.
 Halley proposed this scheme in order to explain anomalous compass readings.
 He envisaged the atmosphere inside as luminous (and possibly inhabited) and speculated that escaping gas caused the Aurora Borealis.[22]